wandb/weave/examples/experimental/ProductionMonitoring/StreamTable.md

 ### StreamTable()

-Create a StreamTable by providing a table name, with W&B entity (username or team name) and W&B project as optional prefixes to the table name (of the form `entity_name/project_name/table_name`) or separate arguments.
+Create a StreamTable by providing a table name, with W&B entity (username or team name) and W&B project as prefixes (in the form `entity_name/project_name/table_name`) or separate arguments.

 ```python
 StreamTable(